Wootey Infant School Reading Intent:

 Beyond RWI

 Once the children have completed the RWI Phonics programme, they will be taught the RWI Comprehension programme.
-Following this, they will follow the Wootey Infant School Guided Reading programme.
+RWI Comprehension follows on from RWI Phonics and is a series of weekly modules for children in Year 2.

 Silent Signals (to prevent cognitive overload):